Understanding Metrics by Cohort (Advanced Analytics)

 Absolute

-Absolute metrics represent the numerical values of the tracked statistics
+Absolute metrics represent the numerical values of the tracked statistics.

-Here's what each column means:
+Here is what each column means:

-Event Week - the week the journeys started or the emails were initially sent
+Event Week — the week the journeys started or the emails were initially sent.

 For the week of September 4th, the total number of emails sent was 19.
-In the same week, the open rate was 50.31%
+In the same week, the open rate was 50.31%.

-The following week, the open rate increased to 50.94%
+The following week, the open rate increased to 50.94%.

-In summary, the open rate of the emails sent on the week of September 4th increased from 50.31% to 51.57% **in 5 weeks.
+In summary, the open rate of emails sent in the week of September 4th increased from 50.31% to 51.57% over 5 weeks.
+This also means that more than 51.57% of the emails were delivered.

 How QuickMail handles deleted leads: